 Solving a Global Challenge

 There are many different circumstances and events that impact our world today.
-The seven Global Challenges listed below are world issues that each student team within the NICE project will select and analyse, creating a business model canvas to solve an aspect of that challenge.
+The seven Global Challenges listed below are world issues that each student team within the NICE programme will study and analyse, creating a business model canvas to solve an aspect of that challenge.
 Each challenge is unique and requires you to look at the world through a different lens.
-Please have a look through the list (and supporting documents) below in detail, as you are required to rank the top three challenges you would like to work on within your project as this will determine your team.

 Health, wellbeing and changing societies